 The passengers had disembarked and were touring the National Bardo Museum in Tunis when terrorists attacked the building.
 Several people were killed, including at least 12 passengers from the Splendida.

-Cruise companies like MSC Cruises are considering the risk of terrorist attacks now more than ever before.
-They must add it to the list of possible dangers, even when it occurs off the ship.
+Cruise companies like MSC Cruises are considering the risk of terrorist attacks now more than ever.
+They must add them to the list of possible dangers, even when they occur off the ship.
 The cruise line is responsible for where it takes its passengers and crew, and after this incident, many stopped all visits to Tunisia.

 Falls Overboard